danfleser/danfleser.com/public/posts/20220123043211-running-a-youtube-channel---10-ways-developers-make-money-working-from-home---e01/20220123043211-running-a-youtube-channel---10-ways-developers-make-money-working-from-home---e01.md

 cover_image: "20220123043211-running-a-youtube-channel---10-ways-developers-make-money-working-from-home---e01.png"
 ---

+I recently switched from working at a company to freelancing and had a lot of my friends asking me: how's that going.

+I'll tell you what I told everyone: It's going great, and I am really surprised I succeeded in this.
+The minimum salary I've got till now is $500/day.

+You have to be good in order to switch to freelancing and get to those numbers, but is not that hard, so don't overthink, just start.

+Because I successfully managed to convert 2 of my friend from 8–5 jobs to freelancing, and more of my friends want me to help them, I decided to create a video series about that later this year.
+It will be free on YouTube, so be sure you Subscribe here.

+**Running A Youtube Channel - 10 Ways Developers Make Money Working from Home - E01**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/gTWTMhi668U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 YouTube is a great platform where you can make money by making videos on different topics or about things that you know or are passionate about.

 If you're a web developer and know how to educate others on how to build websites, then it's time for you to start earning money by running a Youtube Channel.